draddo11/100-days-of-code/r2-log.md

 Cant make any comits latter today just going to read js books..first commit on a moving bus
 ## R2D26
 read about how Github removed jQuery from their site

+## R2D26
+Had a hectic day but managed  to get yime to watch a video on sites a freelancer needs to know about by brad